 Here are three things I learned during the interview:

 1. He started smoking cigarettes when he was 12 years old, and his daily staple was a dozen doughnuts and three packs of cigarettes when he was President Gerald Ford’s chief of staff.
 He was just 34 years old.

-The 72-year-old Cheney suffered his first heart attack in 1978, at age 37, while campaigning for Congress.
+Cheney suffered his first heart attack in 1978, at age 37, while he was campaigning for Congress.

 It was the first of five heart attacks.
 He suffered subsequent heart attacks in 1984, 1988, 2000 and 2010.
 Cheney also underwent an open heart surgery and had a pacemaker implanted.

-In 2010, Cheney had a left ventricular assist device, or LVAD, implanted to help his heart pump.
+In June 2010, he was hospitalized for conditions related to his coronary artery disease.
+He had a Left Ventricular Assist Device, or LVAD, implanted to help his heart pump.